loning/universe/05_observer_and_consciousness.md

 \text{Consciousness} = \text{Stable Information Structure of Observer's Spacetime Array}(x,y,z,\dots,t)
 $$

 Consciousness is not an additional property of matter but an emergent characteristic of information processing.
 It is the observer's self-referential understanding of its relationship with the universe, an advanced organizational form of classicalized quantum information.
+The complexity of consciousness is proportional to the observer's information processing capability (dimension), with high-dimensional observers possessing more complex and comprehensive consciousness structures.

 ### Relationship Between Observer and Consciousness

 The relationship between observer and consciousness is interdependent:
-- The observer is the carrier for the generation of consciousness, providing the infrastructure for information processing.
+- **The observer is the carrier for the generation of consciousness**: The observer provides the infrastructure for information processing, which is a necessary condition for the formation of consciousness.
+Without the observer's information processing, consciousness cannot emerge.
-- Consciousness is the result of the observer's information processing, enabling the observer to self-cognize and understand the universe.
+- **Consciousness is the result of the observer's information processing**: Consciousness is the product of the observer classicalizing quantum information and organizing it into stable structures, enabling the observer to self-cognize and understand the universe.
-- The observer achieves self-reference through consciousness, forming cognition of its own existence.
+- **The observer achieves self-reference through consciousness**: Consciousness enables the observer to take itself as an object of observation, forming cognition and understanding of its own existence.
+This self-reference is a core feature of advanced consciousness.
-- The complexity of consciousness is proportional to the observer's information processing capability (dimension).
+- **The complexity of consciousness is proportional to the observer's information processing capability (dimension)**: The stronger the information processing capability, the more complex the consciousness structure, and the more comprehensive the understanding of oneself and the universe.

 ### Destiny Path and Free Will